Advancing Subsurface Discovery and Geothermal Monitoring with an Agentic Artificial Intelligence Framework: Abstract

 \section{Abstract}

 Geothermal field development typically involves complex processes that require multi-disciplinary expertise in each process.
 Thus, decision-making often demands the integration of geological, geophysical, reservoir engineering, and operational data under tight time constraints.
 We present Geothermal Analytics and Intelligent Agent, or GAIA, an AI-based system for automation and assistance in geothermal field development.
 GAIA consists of three core components: GAIA Agent, GAIA Chat, and GAIA Digital Twin, or DT, which together constitute an agentic retrieval-augmented generation (RAG) workflow.
 Specifically, GAIA Agent, powered by a pre-trained large language model (LLM), designs and manages task pipelines by autonomously querying knowledge bases and orchestrating multi-step analyses.
 GAIA DT encapsulates classical and surrogate physics models, which, combined with built-in domain-specific subroutines and visualization tools, enable predictive modeling of geothermal systems.
 Lastly, GAIA Chat serves as a web-based interface for users, featuring a ChatGPT-like layout with additional functionalities such as interactive visualizations, parameter controls, and in-context document retrieval.
-To ensure GAIA’s specialized capability for handling complex geothermal-related tasks, we curate a benchmark test set comprising various geothermal-related use cases, and we rigorously and continuously evaluate the system’s performance.
-We envision GAIA as a pioneering step toward intelligent geothermal field development, capable of assisting human experts in decision-making, accelerating project workflows, and ultimately enabling automation of the development process.
+To ensure GAIA’s specialized capability for handling complex geothermal-related tasks, we curate a benchmark test set comprising various geothermal-related scenarios and rigorously evaluate the system’s performance.
+Beyond task-level automation, GAIA is a unified framework that tightly couples physics-based modeling with agentic reasoning, which enables both domain-infused agentic evolutionary algorithm (meta-evolution) and end-to-end geothermal data processing within a single system.
+This integration highlights GAIA’s potential not only as an assistive tool but as a platform for accelerating scientific discovery and enabling more autonomous, data-driven geothermal field development.